Forbes

 Enterprise Integration and Agentic AI

-Agentic AI refers to AI systems that act as agents within defined workflows, observing events, accessing data, and interacting with applications to carry out complex business processes.
+Agentic AI describes systems that act as agents inside defined workflows.
+They watch events, pull data, and work with applications to carry out complex processes.
 These scenarios depend on coordinated system interactions, not isolated tools or standalone models.

 Enterprise integration provides the architectural foundation that makes agentic AI possible at an enterprise scale.
-Through standardized APIs, event-driven messaging, and governed access to systems, integration lets AI agents participate in processes that span multiple applications while still operating within established business rules and controls.
+Integration is what lets those agents work across several applications at once.
+Standard APIs, event-driven messaging, and governed access keep them inside your business rules and controls.

-As organizations explore agentic AI use cases, integration helps make sure agents can access the right data, respond to real-time events, and coordinate actions across the various systems in a business's technology landscape, all while integration itself handles the security, lifecycle management, and governance needed to apply agentic AI responsibly.
+As companies try agentic AI, integration does two jobs.
+First, it makes sure agents reach the right data, react to real-time events, and coordinate actions across systems.
+Second, it carries the security, lifecycle management, and governance that responsible agentic AI requires.

 Security, Lifecycle, and Governance

 As integration landscapes grow, security and governance become increasingly important.
-Enterprise integration platforms typically support this through:
+Enterprise integration platforms usually support this through:

-These capabilities help ensure automated and AI-enabled interactions stay within the guardrails an organization has established.
+These capabilities help ensure automated and AI-enabled interactions stay within the guardrails a company has established.

 Best Practices in Enterprise Integration